hubtype/botSON/source/index.html.md

 A complete bot usually never ends, it loops back to previous states.
 Also, it can use variables and other forms of `input` and `output` other than simple text.

 In this case, after the first text of the user, this bot will show three quick replies: 'Red', 'Blue' and 'Green'.
-The user can click them or write itself the response.
+The user can click them or write the response herself.

 Then, the bot expects an input string that can be 'RED', 'BLUE' or 'GREEN', store it in the variable `user_choice` and go to the next state `result`.